ipatalas/ngComponentUtility/README.md

 It does understand HTML a bit so commented out parts will be taken into account.
 See screenshot below:

 ![Find unused components](images/find-unused.png)

+## Find unused directives

+The same like above but for directives.
+It will find all element based and attribute based directives which are not used across the project.

 ## Component member diagnostics